Good Medicine - Medical School IV

 "It's a perfect example of Fourth Year scut," I replied.
 "Once Doctor Javadi accepted him onto our service, verified there was an ICU bed available, and signed the form, it's the ICU Resident who is responsible.
 We were, in effect, clerks and babysitters.
 That allowed Doctor Javadi to get some sleep, and given I'd had two hours of sleep and had only come on about four hours ago, and she's midway through a thirty-six-hour shift, it makes sense.

-"I mean, it's not as if there were no doctors around, with Doctor Nielson and Doctor Gabriel from trauma, and Doctor Klein from the ICU being there.
+"I mean, it's not as if there were no doctors around, with Doctor Nielson and Doctor Gabriel from the ED, and Doctor Klein from the ICU being there.
 I'm sure you've realized by now that Residents do almost all the work, except surgical procedures.
-That's the norm for teaching hospitals, and med students do all the stuff Residents don't want to do, don't have time to do, or in this case, babysit so the Resident can get some sleep.
+That's the norm for teaching hospitals, and med students do all the stuff Residents don't want to do, don't have time to do, or, in this case, babysit so the Resident can get some sleep.
 It's really not all that different from how you'll make use of nurses in your practice — they'll take vitals, draw blood, give injections, and so on."

 "That all makes sense."